-This is how the Spanish version of Huffington Post, a well-known news website of the United States, came to publish an article delineating 5 beautiful reasons why Peru can be considered the richest country in the world.
+This is how the Spanish version of Huffington Post, a well-known news website of the United States, came to publish an article delineating 5 beautiful reasons why Peru is the richest country in the world.
 Huffington Post said about Peru: “This South American country is a perfect destination for those who enjoy natural riches accompanied by a multitude of traditions that speak of the unique personality of the country, not to mention the extremely valuable historic ruins.”
 In this blog post, we remind you of the wonders capturing the attention of so many cybernauts across the world.

 Obviously, it’s the most famous place in Peru around the world.
-This ancient Inca city was constructed in the 26th century, was declared a UNESCO World Heritage Site in 1983, and is considered a true archeological feat.
+Inca people constructed this ancient city in the 26th century and UNESCO declared it as World Heritage Site in 1983.
 To access the Historical Sanctuary of Machu Picchu, you must first get to the city of Cusco, situated 80 km from the archeological site.
 Archeologists from all over the globe continue investigating its terraces, canals, and impressive stone structures.
 You can visit this amazing citadel by walking.
 Plan your trip with us here!

 Peru’s cuisine aspires to soon become an Inmaterial World Heritage due to the diversity of its products.
 Peru has 80% of the climates that exist in the whole world!
 It uses fish to prepare the famous ceviche and beef for the lomo saltado.
 Its desserts are certainly delicious, too, among them the suspiro a la limeña.

 In this immense territory, a great number of glaciers and lakes come together along with every type of fauna and flora.
 The view of these mountains is incredibly impressive and can awaken an unexpected consciousness of the dangers of climate change in travelers.
 It’s probable that this immense, snowy paradise could disappear due to global warming!
 This reservation, declared a World Heritage Site in 1985, houses a large portion of the Cordillera Blanca, the most extensive tropical, snowy mountain range in the world.

 Here is the biggest pre-Colombian clay city on the continent.
 It’s located just 5 kilometers from Trujillo, and on its walls, you can appreciate different geometric figures, as well as birds and fish.
 This impressive archeological complex is made up of 10 small cities of their time.
 Travelers can take advantage to see some of the best beaches of the area, which are ideal to practice surfing.